Which city is cheaper, Canberra or Adelaide?

 Adelaide is the often overlooked capital city of the State of South Australia.
 It's also the fifth largest city in the country.
 Despite being skipped by most travelers, Adelaide is an interesting city to explore and has a decent amount to offer open minded travelers.
 It has some fascinating architecture, unique shopping, and wonderful cafes and restaurants.
 Part of the appeal of Adelaide is its location in the midst of Australia's wine regions, including McLaren Vale, Barossa Valley, and Clare Valley.
 Any of these destinations could be visited as a day trip from Adelaide.

 There is something special about the capital city of Australia.
 Canberra's not just a wonderful spot for outdoor adventures.
 It's a city completely designed and built up around the coast of an artificial lake.
 When architects Walter Burley and Marion Mahony Griffin proposed their plans for Canberra it was met with a lot of criticism.
 Many people thought it would be a "waste of a good sheep pasture."

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Adelaide is $97, while the average daily cost in Canberra is $118.
+The average daily cost (per person) in Adelaide is $88, while the average daily cost in Canberra is $107.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Adelaide and Canberra in more detail.
+What follows is a categorical breakdown of travel costs for Adelaide and Canberra in more detail.